lenesk/sokolova.dk/studieprove-online-course.md

 ### Admission requirements
-This course is for those who had acquired Danish level B2 or passed Prøve i Dansk 3.
+This course is for those who have acquired Danish level B2 or passed Prøve i Dansk 3.
 It is not a prerequisite to pass Prøve i Dansk 3, but you should be confident at Danish level B2, especially in writing.

 #### Please, contact me by mail [elena@sokolova.dk](mailto:elena@sokolova.dk) to sign up for one of the courses below.